neovim/pynvim/docs/usage/remote-plugins.rst

 .. note::

-    Plugins must not invoke API methods in ``__init__`` or global module scope (or really do anything with non-trivial side-effects).
+    Plugin objects are constructed the first time any request of the class is invoked.
+Any error in ``__init__`` will be reported as an error from this first request.
 A well-behaved rplugin will not start executing until its functionality is requested by the user.
-    Initialize the plugin the first time the user invokes a command, or use an appropriate autocommand, if it e.g. makes sense to automatically start the plugin for a given filetype.
+Initialize the plugin when user invokes a command, or use an appropriate autocommand, e.g. FileType if it makes sense to automatically start the plugin for a given filetype.
+Plugins must not invoke API methods (or really do anything with non-trivial side-effects) in global module scope, as the module might be loaded as part of executing `UpdateRemotePlugins`.

 You need to run ``:UpdateRemotePlugins`` in Neovim for changes in the specifications to have effect.
 For details see ``:help remote-plugin`` in Neovim.